Publication types:

 • those with protected characteristics: age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-Through this consultation process, we are seeking views on the following.
+Through this consultation process, we sought views on the following.

 Matters relevant primarily to magistrates’ courts: